bcrowell/bcrowell.github.io/free_will/index.md

 Many of
 the most visible proponents of this point of view are neuroscientists, such as Sam Harris.
 There is a tendency among many of these people to take extreme positions on moral responsibility.
-For example Gregg Caruso, who espouses ideas overlapping with incompatibilism, believes that there should be only a "public health-quarantine model" for criminal justice, and that deterrence is wrong.
+For example, Gregg Caruso, who espouses ideas overlapping with incompatibilism, believes that there should be only a "public health-quarantine model" for criminal justice, and that deterrence is wrong.
 I would call this the ["Gee, Officer Krupke"](https://en.wikipedia.org/wiki/Gee%2C_Officer_Krupke) conclusion.